legacysurvey/legacysurvey/pages/dr9/description.rst

 .. _`90Prime`: https://soweb.as.arizona.edu/~tscopewiki/doku.php?id=90prime_info
 .. _`DECam`: http://www.ctio.noao.edu/noao/node/1033
 .. _`Dark Energy Camera`: http://www.ctio.noao.edu/noao/node/1033
-.. _`DR8 catalogs`: ../../dr8/catalogs/#galactic-extinction-coefficients
+.. _`catalogs page`: ../catalogs/#galactic-extinction-coefficients

 Galactic Extinction
 ===================

-The most recent values of the Galactic extinction coefficients are available on the `DR8 catalogs`_ page.
+The most recent values of the Galactic extinction coefficients are available on the `catalogs page`_.

 Astrometry
 ==========

-Starting with DR8, astrometry is tied entirely to `Gaia Data Release 2`_.
+Starting with `DR8`_, astrometry is tied entirely to `Gaia Data Release 2`_.
 Each image is calibrated to `Gaia Data Release 2`_, yielding an astrometric solution that is offset by the average difference between the position of Gaia stars at an epoch of 2015.0 and the epoch of the DR9 image.
 Source extraction is then fixed to the `Gaia Data Release 2`_ system, such that positions of sources are tied to